themisir/themisir.com/content/posts/design-patterns-with-examples-facory-pattern.md

 new Circle(4, Opacity: 0).GetOpacity(); // 0
 ```

 Yeah, now it looks a bit more cleaner.
-But now you think that those consturctors doesn't seems too well.
+But now you think that those constructors doesn't seems too well.
 They're a bit too long, well 4 arguments aren't that much, but in future  there might be other ton of requirements that'll require us to add additional arguments.
 Do you remember we were talking about factories in the beginning of this article?
 And I referred constructors as a "kind of" factory in one of the paragraphs.
 Well, let's somehow hide all the dirty stuff under a factory.

 ```csharp
 enum ShapeType { Rectangle, Circle }